KIM-JAKE/Model-Merging/README.md

 # Model Merging Repository
-This repository is dedicated to studying and organizing information about Model Merging.
+This repository is for studying and organizing information about Model Merging.

 # Model Merging Papers